cemeterysummoning/website/blog-posts/complex-limits-to-infinity.md

 But what does it even *mean* to travel in a "direction" of infinity on the complex plane?
 Aren't there a million paths?
 What does it mean to be inside some $B_\delta(\infty)$?

 First, we'll take a tangent into the world of stereographic projections.
 Take a circle, cut in half by the real number line.
-We can draw a line through the top of the circle and every single point ($P'$) on the real number line, which will intersect another point on the circle itself ($P$).
+We can draw a line through the top of the circle and every single point ($P$') on the real number line, which will intersect another point on the circle itself ($P$).

 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 <!-- Created with Inkscape (http://www.inkscape.org/) -->